Gluten-Free Lemon and Ginger Cake

 Please note that the nutrition information provided below is an estimate based on an online nutrition calculator.
 It will vary based on the specific ingredients you use.
 Please seek a professional nutritionistโ€™s advice for further clarification.

-The nutrition serving is for 1 portion of pudding.
+The nutrition serving is for 1 portion of cake.

 Nutrition